awsdocs/aws-parallelcluster-user-guide/doc_source/tutorials_02_ami_customization.md

 1. Verify that the `packer` and `berks` commands are available in your PATH after you have installed the tools in Step 1\.

 1. Configure your AWS account credentials so that Packer can make calls to AWS API operations on your behalf\.
-The minimal set of required permissions necessary for Packer to work are documented in the [Packer doc](https://www.packer.io/docs/builders/amazon.html#iam-task-or-instance-role)\.
+The minimal set of required permissions necessary for Packer to work are documented in the [IAM Task or Instance Role](https://www.packer.io/docs/builders/amazon.html#iam-task-or-instance-role) section of the *Amazon AMI Builder* topic in the Packer documentation\.

 1. Use the command `createami` in the AWS ParallelCluster CLI to build an AWS ParallelCluster AMI starting from the one that you provide as base: